CURE-KY Podcast and Publication Spotlights

 This page features a curated collection of podcast episodes and research publications relevant to infectious disease, public health, and translational science, with a particular emphasis on work connected to the CURE-KY community.

-Each month, we highlight a featured podcast or publication selected by CURE-KY leadership for its relevance, insight, or impact.
+Each month, we highlight two publications selected by CURE-KY leadership for its relevance, insight, or impact.
 In addition to these monthly spotlights, we regularly share other notable content—including external podcast episodes and recent peer-reviewed publications authored by CURE-KY members.
 All featured publications include at least one CURE-affiliated author and are accompanied by an AI-generated audio summary to help make the research more accessible to broader audiences.

 Whether you're catching up on timely studies or tuning into expert conversations, we invite you to explore the content below—and if you know of a podcast or paper that aligns with our mission or includes a member of the CURE-KY network, please share it with us.